Start9Labs/documentation/source/support/FAQ/usage-faq.rst

 Is it easy to use?
 ------------------
 Yes!
 The Embassy is designed to be plugged into power and internet, and after a short setup, is immediately ready to use.
-Getting services is as easy as getting apps for a smartphone.
+Getting Services is as easy as getting apps for a smartphone.
+As with anything new, you should expect to spend a little time learning the functions and features, and keep in mind that some Services may be more complex to understand and use than others.

 So I can run my own cloud?
 --------------------------